Economy of Halifax, Nova Scotia: Primary industries

-Agriculture, fishing, mining, forestry and natural gas extraction are major resource industries found in the rural areas of HRM.
+Aboriculture, agriculture, aquaculture, gas extraction, hunting, and mining-and-quarrying are major resource industries found in rural Halifax.
+As of 2021, 2,560 people work in primary industry.

+Forestry is most common in the Eastern Shore - Musquodoboit Valley area where there are 21 sawmills.

 The main agriculture area of the Halifax Regional Municipality is the Musquodoboit Valley.
-The total number of farms in HRM is 150, of which 110 are family-owned, and at the 2001 census there were 3,630 people working in agriculture and resource-based industries in the municipality, out of a total population of 359,111.

 Fishing harbours are located along all coastal areas with some having an independent harbour authority, and others being managed by small craft harbours under the federal Department of Fisheries and Oceans.

-Forestry is most common in the Musquodoboit Valley - Eastern Shore area where there are 21 sawmills.

-Other resource industries in HRM include the natural gas fields off the coast of Sable Island, as well as clay, shale, gold, limestone, and gypsum extraction in rural areas of the city.
+There are natural gas fields off the coast of Sable Island.
+Furthermore, clay, shale, gold, gypsum, and limestone extraction industry operates in rural areas of the municipality.

 Secondary industries

-HRM is a major regional manufacturing centre.
+Halifax is a major regional manufacturing centre.
+Statistics Canada estimates that in 2021, 28,430 people work in secondary industry.

 It is an exporter of beer, being home to the Keith's brewery and Oland Brewery as well as several local specialty beers produced in micro-breweries.

 The aerospace industry has an increasing significance in the regional economy, through engine manufacturer Pratt and Whitney Canada, and IMP Aerospace, as well as the increasing passenger and cargo traffic at Halifax International Airport.

 Tertiary industries

-With the largest population centre in Atlantic Canada and a geographically central location in Nova Scotia, HRM has witnessed a transformation in its economy during recent decades with the growth of the service sector.
+With the largest population centre in Atlantic Canada and a geographically central location in Nova Scotia, Halifax Regional Municipality has witnessed a transformation in its economy during recent decades with the growth of its tertiary industry.
+An estimated 206,840 people work within the tertiary industry as of 2021.

 The historic home to the Bank of Nova Scotia (branch #1 is located there), the municipality has received an influx of banking and financial service-related employment in recent years.
 Maritime Life is headquartered in the municipality and many call centres, computer and information technology firms are located in HRM.
 Halifax is also home to the three largest law firms in Atlantic Canada, McInnes Cooper, Stewart McKelvey, and Cox Palmer.

 Halifax also hosts a growing number of Commercial Buildings and Coworking spaces like Regus and The Office coworking space located at 600 Bedford Highway to serve the expanding business community.